 Here at RoosterHQ we sometimes hear from families that a child with a monetary allowance has a younger sibling that isn’t quite ready for allowance just yet, but they would like to involve them in the process of encouraging good behaviour in return for a reward.
 Instead of using your local currency, you could use a system such as ‘stars’ or ‘points’ to manage their allowance.
 If you’d like to switch to stars or another currency in the app, you can find out how here!

 This is perfect if they’re a little too young to begin learning about money, but you would like to put a system in place to highlight the process of earning.
 It’s a great starting block before moving onto earning real pocket money!If you’re looking for other activities to help engage your children with money, check out Parents.com’s Age-by-Age Guide.

-4. How much pocket money do parents typically give?
+4. How much allowance do parents typically give?

-You can find out this and more via our Pocket Money Index.
+You can find out this and more via our Allowance Index.
 As an example, here are some of the recent statistics from the 2018 U.S. Kids Allowance Report: